Botanical extraction facilities require a wide range of materials and equipment—some carrying a hefty price tag.

 For closed-loop hydrocarbon extraction using butane or propane, you need a collection of crucial pieces of equipment to do it right.

-• Stainless Steel Extraction Tanks (Highpoint by Worthington Industries)
+- Stainless Steel Extraction Tanks (Highpoint by Worthington Enterprises)

 What are the ancillary requirements for hydrocarbon extraction?